How to Save on Lift Tickets and Ski Vacations with Points and Miles

 Important: Undercover Tourist purchases code as “travel” when using a Visa or Mastercard – and the Capital One Venture is a Mastercard.
 This means you can use your Venture miles to reimburse these purchases directly, without worrying about them being categorized as entertainment.

-Undercover Tourist also offers great ski passes for the 2026-27 winter season to get the most value for your next ski adventure:
+Undercover Tourist also sells ski passes for the 2026-27 winter season to get the most value for your next ski adventure.

-1. Full Epic Pass – This unlimited ski pass provides access to more than 90 mountains worldwide, including 37 in North America.
-You can ski whenever you want and as much as you want without worrying about blackout dates and restrictions.
-This pass is valid for the whole ski season of 2026-2027 and you can use it repeatedly either at local ski resorts or even for a 5-day consecutive ski vacation at the Hakuba Valley ski resort area and Rusutu in Japan.
-Ski season runs from approximately mid-to-late November through mid-April.
-Kids younger than 4 ski free when accompanied by an adult Epic Pass holder.
+- Full Epic Pass – This unlimited ski pass provides access to 42 Vail Resorts owned destinations, with the 37 of the resorts in the United States.
+With the full Epic Pass, you can ski at over 90+ resorts worldwide (note that some cap the number of days you can ski).
+At Vail Resorts, you can ski whenever you want and as much as you want without worrying about blackout dates and restrictions.
+This pass is valid for the whole ski season of 2026-2027 and you can use it repeatedly either at local ski resorts or even for a 5-day consecutive ski vacation at Hakuba Valley and Rusutu Resort in Japan.
+Kids age 4 and younger ski free when accompanied by an adult Epic Pass holder.
 New for the 2026-27 season, skiers under the age of 30 receive a new 20% discount on the full Epic Pass.

-(Note that these Epic Passes do not cover costs for Ski Lessons and Equipment rentals.)
+(Note that these Epic Passes do not cover costs for ski lessons and equipment rentals, but as a season pass member, you do receive discounts.)

 We’ve tagged Capital One Venture as one of the best beginner cards.
 The card earns unlimited 2x miles per dollar on every purchase, every day, plus 5x miles on hotels, vacation rentals, and rental cars booked through Capital One Travel.
 The redemption rate is 1:1, where each mile equals 1 cent toward travel – making the earning and redemption structures very straightforward.